db2260/ble-hid-firmware-example/README.md

 # BLE HID Keyboard Example

 This is a Zephyr / nRF Connect SDK example for a BLE HID keyboard-style device.
-It is structured as a starting point for production firmware rather than a single demo file.

 ## Features